-- 1) The AS in IV Governance Board shall have a chair to convene a meeting that shall consist of all sub-governance boards of Associated Students in Isla Vista. - 2) Meetings shall be once a month for each quarter during the academic year. - 3) The Chair shall attend the meeting of each sub-governance board once a quarter per academic year. - 4) The chair shall actively oversee the expansion of Associated Students into other spaces in Isla Vista. - 4) The Chair shall apply through Committee on Committees and be elected through a vote by all members of all sub-governance boards by week seven (7) of Spring quarter. - 6) Shall attend and convene meetings pertaining to community space. - 7) Shall hold one (1) office hour per week. - 8) Shall work with the Chair and career staff of the Pardall Center Sub-Governance Board to determine any remaining monies from the Associated Students in Isla Vista lock-in fee that would apply to exploring options to purchase or lease properties in Isla Vista for use by Associated Students.
+- F) Duties and powers of the Co-Chairs (2) - 1) The AS in IV Governance Board shall have co-chairs to convene a meeting that shall consist of all sub-governance boards of Associated Students in Isla Vista. - 2) Meetings shall be once a month for each quarter during the academic year. - 3) The co-chairs shall actively oversee the expansion of Associated Students into other spaces in Isla Vista. - 4) The co-chairs shall apply through Committee on Committees and be elected through a vote by all members of all sub-governance boards by week seven (7) of Spring quarter. - 5) Shall attend and convene meetings pertaining to community space. - 6) Shall hold one (1) office hour per week. - 7) Shall work with the Chair and career staff of the Pardall Center Governance Board to determine any remaining monies from the Associated Students in Isla Vista lock-in fee that would apply to exploring options to purchase or lease properties in Isla Vista for use by Associated Students. - G) Duties and Powers of the Administrative Chair - 1) Record and be responsible for the distribution of minutes to members, officers, and Senate. - 2) Distribute minutes to members upon request. - 3) Keep a record of all meeting attendees and an updated list of all voting members.